project-open-data/project-open-data.github.io/feedback.md

 We’re glad you’d like to help improve the quality and accessibility of federal spending data.
 On this page, you’ll find everything you need to know about how to share your thoughts.

-Questions or concerns?
-Email us at [XXX@XXX.gov], and we’ll get back to you as soon as we can.
-Thanks for your interest in federal spending transparency.

 All of our open comment threads are hosted on GitHub.
 In order provide feedback on data elements, you must first create a GitHub account.
-Sign up for a free account at [github.com].
+Sign up for a free account at [github.com](https://github.com/join).

 Each data element listed on the [data elements page](/dataelements) has a corresponding GitHub issue that’s linked in the name of the element; it’s helpful to think of each issue as a distinct comment thread.
 To view an element’s current discussion or post input, click on the data element’s name – you’ll be taken to the issue page, where you can leave your feedback.